department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/conversation-guide.md

 [IF they state the would go to the VA Profile to update this information]
 - Can you explain to me why you went here to update your financial information?
-- Would you expect to be able to see and confirm information?
+- Would you expect to be able to see and confirm the current year or previous years' information?
+- How would you want to provide updates if your income changed from what is being displayed to you?